ZahirUddin13/Individual-Project/Project.md

 # The use of Data Visualisation to analyse Hollywood ticket sales and movie gentres to determine trends and movie popularity

+#### Overview

+The following interactive document contains visualisations on Hollywood market statistics from 1995 to 2021.
+It focuses on three different aspects of the Hollywood Market in order to fulfill the objectives of this project.

+##### Objectives:

+1. Show the trend in growth of the Hollywood industry over the last 25 years.
+2. Show which genres are the most popular created movies.
+3. Display which genres generate the highest revenue and the most success.
+4. The visualizations should include user interaction allowing them to change what statistics are shown, for example: sales, genre, revenue.
+5. New users should be able to easily use the visualisations to make inferences and gain valuable insights from the information.

+## The Visualisations

 ```elm {l=hidden}
 ticketData : Data
 ticketData =